manaspradhan007/argocd-release-repo/readme.md

 ## Deployment Strategy

-The `demo-app` ArgoCD Application is configured with an **Automated Sync Policy**.
+The `nginx-prometheus` ArgoCD Application is configured with an **Automated Sync Policy**.
 This means:

 * **Continuous Monitoring:** ArgoCD constantly watches the WordPress application's source Git repository for changes.
 * **Automated Sync:** Any detected changes are automatically applied to the Kubernetes cluster.
 * **`prune: true`**: Resources that are removed from the Git repository will be automatically deleted from the cluster.
 * **`selfHeal: true`**: If the live state of resources in the Kubernetes cluster drifts from the Git-defined state, ArgoCD will automatically revert them to match Git.
-* **`CreateNamespace=true`**: The `demoapp` namespace will be automatically created in the target cluster if it doesn't already exist.
+* **`CreateNamespace=true`**: The `nginx-prometheus` namespace will be automatically created in the target cluster if it doesn't already exist.

 ## How it Works

-1.  **ArgoCD Application Definition:** The `demo-app.yaml` file in this repository defines the desired state for ArgoCD itself.
+1.  **ArgoCD Application Definition:** The `nginx-prometheus.yaml` file in this repository defines the desired state for ArgoCD itself.
 2.  **ArgoCD Discovery:** Your ArgoCD instance (running in the `argocd` namespace of your cluster) is configured to monitor *this* GitOps repository.
-It discovers the `demo-app.yaml` Application resource.
+It discovers the `nginx-prometheus.yaml` Application resource.
-3.  **Application Synchronization:** Upon discovering the `demo-app` Application, ArgoCD then starts monitoring the specified `source.repoURL` (`https://github.com/manaspradhan007/argocd-release-repo.git`) and `source.path` (`k8s/wordpress`).
+3.  **Application Synchronization:** Upon discovering the `nginx-prometheus` Application, ArgoCD then starts monitoring the specified `source.repoURL` (`https://github.com/manaspradhan007/argocd-release-repo.git`) and `source.path` (`k8s/wordpress`).
-4.  **Automated Deployment:** ArgoCD compares the manifests in the WordPress app repository with the actual state in the `demoapp` namespace of your Kubernetes cluster.
+4.  **Automated Deployment:** ArgoCD compares the manifests in the WordPress app repository with the actual state in the `nginx-prometheus` namespace of your Kubernetes cluster.
 Any discrepancies trigger an automated synchronization, ensuring your WordPress application is always up-to-date.

 ## Prerequisites